Socio-Political Analysis | Why are Men Going Their Own Way (MGTOW)?

 This the appreciation is missing because in contemporary world, for contemporary societies are dominated by sentimentality and utility — not virtue.

 It is true that differing political and social arrangements can cultivate different vices and virtues.
-It is important whether or not there is a welfare state; whether or not there is an active feminist movement; and regardless of what philosophical current dominates that movement.
+It is important whether or not there is a welfare state and whether or not there is an active feminist movement.

 But it is also up to us as individuals to seek virtue and spurn vice, whether those are male or female vices and virtues — or those common to humans.